-Each Fowler Scholar will experience a Winter Semester travel abroad trip where they will gain a global perspective and understand the nuances for conducting business with differing cultures and social mores.
+Each Fowler Scholar will experience a Spring Semester trip to Washington D.C. where they will gain a global perspective and understand the nuances for conducting business with differing cultures and social mores.

 Each student will be matched with a Professional (Business Leader) Mentor, Faculty Mentor, and Peer (upper-class) Mentor.